Transition to Secondary School

 Cove School gives a warm welcome to pupils, staff and visitors.
 Senior leaders and governors set high standards.
 Staff care about the pupils and do not give up on them

 In order to give families an informed choice about the next step and show off our school to the local community, we hold a number of Open Mornings and an Open Evening in the first few weeks of the Autumn Term.
-Unfortunately, due to pandemic we are currently unable to hold these events.

 Once a student has been offered a place at Cove School, in the Spring term of Year 6, we will send out transition packs to each family with information and a selection of forms, which will need to be completed and returned prior to the end of the current academic year.